|

 Evening at Dalhousie University

-Monthly from September through May we host a puzzle, board game and math-magic evening in the Chase
+Monthly from September through May we host at the Chase building at Dalhousie University.

-What: Puzzles, Board Games & Math-magic Evening
+What: Math talks by faculty, Puzzles, Board Games & Math-magic.
+Snacks are provided.

 Who: Grades 4+